greergan/SlimCommonIo/README.md

 </a>

 A low-level, Linux-native async I/O runtime built directly on `io_uring`.
-Provides coroutine-based I/O operations, a cooperative task scheduler with cross-thread posting, and a thin ring-management layer with no external userspace dependencies.
+Provides coroutine-based I/O operations, a cooperative task scheduler with cross-thread posting, per-operation kernel-enforced timeouts, and a thin ring-management layer with no external userspace dependencies.
 Part of the [SlimCommon](https://codeberg.org/greergan/SlimCommon) library.
 Built using [SlimLibraryPackager](https://codeberg.org/greergan/SlimLibraryPackager).
 CI/CD supplied by unified workflows provided by [SlimLibraryPackager](https://codeberg.org/greergan/SlimLibraryPackager).